-Internal or transvaginal ultrasounds are considered a standard procedure during pregnancy, especially in the first trimester.
-Your doctor may suggest transvaginal ultrasounds to make assessments about pregnancy in the early weeks.
+Internal or trans “v” ultrasounds (commonly referred to as TV ultrasounds) are considered a standard procedure during pregnancy, especially in the first trimester.
+Your doctor may suggest trans v ultrasounds to make assessments about pregnancy in the early weeks.

-While transvaginal ultrasounds are extremely effective, they are not comfortable for the new moms-to-be.
+While TV ultrasounds are extremely effective, they are not comfortable for the new moms-to-be.
 Perhaps you’re wondering why are they such a big deal.
-During early pregnancy, fetal growth and other important medical assessments can be easily made through a transvaginal ultrasound.
+During early pregnancy, fetal growth and other important medical assessments can be easily made through a TV ultrasound.

 “When do they stop doing internal ultrasounds?”
 This question must be haunting you if you are scheduled for an internal ultrasound soon enough.
 If you have been worried sick with questions and confusion related to an internal ultrasound, I have got you covered in this article.